Hamidreza Pouretemad

-Hamidreza Pouretemad is an Iranian neuropsychologist who is the founder and the Dean of the Institute for Cognitive and Brain Sciences at Shahid Beheshti University.
+Hamidreza Pouretemad (Persian: حمیدرضا پوراعتماد) is an Iranian neuropsychologist who is the founder and the Dean of the Institute for Cognitive and Brain Sciences at Shahid Beheshti University and Associate member of the Academy of Science of the Islamic Republic of Iran.

 Education

-Pouretemad earned his B.A in Clinical Psychology in 1987, and M.A. in Abnormal Child Psychology in 1991 from University of Tehran.
+Pouretemad earned his B.A. in Clinical Psychology in 1987, and M.A. in Abnormal Child Psychology in 1991 from University of Tehran.
 He received his Ph.D. from the Department of Psychological Medicine, Institute of Psychiatry, London University in 1998.

 Career

 In 2000, Pouretemad joined the Roozbeh Hospital, Tehran University of Medical Science and there after became a member of Department of Psychology at Shahid Beheshti University.
 He has been a pioneer in introducing autism to the Iranian community since 2001.
-He created guidelines for accessing habilitation services for individuals with autism, which were established through legislation passed in 2002 by the State Welfare Organization.
+He created guidelines for accessing habilitation services for individuals with Autism, which were established through legislation passed in 2002 by the State Welfare Organization.
 These achievements were based on the early results of a grant project awarded to him in 2001.
 During the study, more than 12000 hours of one-to-one intensive behavioural therapy, as well as children and parents assessments were conducted on 21 children with Pervasive Developmental Disorders.
 In order to evaluate the progress of the intervention program, the Coordinating Center for the Structured Behavioral Therapy of Autism was established in 2001.
 This was the first specialized center for autism in Iran to deliver therapeutic services, where instructor therapists were trained through an official autism course.